-To achieve a smooth transition, the task force decided to fit bic equation between 2013 (the last year of historical graduated improvement o-back) and the ate aft long-term rate.
-The slope is assumed to be zero at the Ite year, and the slope at Utip the start is taken as the slope from 2012 to 2013, to absolute value of 0.003. imur ma There is a separate equation for each age.
-No attempt was made to link successive equations because there is adequate smooth essin h the historical rates by age and the long-term rates.
+To achieve a smooth transition, the task force decided to fit a cubic equation between 2013 (the last year of historical graduated improvement rate after step-back) and the ultimate rate.
+The slope is assumed to be zero at the ultimate year, and the slope at the start is taken as the slope from 2012 to 2013, to a maximum absolute value of 0.003.
+There is a separate equation for each age.
+No attempt was made to link successive equations because there is adequate smoothness in both the historical rates by age and the ultimate rates.